What is JAMStack?

 - API Complexity: When your site requires dynamic features you have to do it with your own code or API calls.
 As JAMstack architecture needs APIs for the dynamic feature; API complexity seems like a drawback of it.
 Without having a server-side database, it requires more API resources for backend functionality.
 Additionally, sometimes it’s hard to choose the best one from so many third-party APIs for a specific feature.

-- Any Update Needed by Developer: JAMstack is more dev-friendly than non-tech users.
+- Need Developer Help to Make Any Update: JAMstack is more dev-friendly than non-tech users.
 Developers are fully responsible to handle any incremental changes.
 All features and design updates require developers’ support.
 It means whenever any changes are demanded after deploying a JAMstack web/app, developers need to be involved and contribute time.

 JAMstack architecture provides a way to build a perfectly functional website with better performance, higher security, lower cost of scaling, and a better developer experience.